unibo-spe/spe-slides/content/02-kotlin/_index.md

 # Kotlin 101

 ### Elvis operator `?:`
-Yeah it's actually named after Elvis Presley due to his haircut 😉
+Named after Elvis Presley's haircut 🕺
 <br/>
 * Returns the left operand if it's not `null`, otherwise the right one